filipradenovic/cnnimageretrieval-pytorch/README.md

 ### [master](https://github.com/filipradenovic/cnnimageretrieval-pytorch/tree/master) (development)

+- Added a new example test script without post-processing, for networks that are trained in a fully end-to-end manner, with whitening as FC layer learned during training.
+- Added few things in train example: GeMmp pooling, triplet loss, small trick to handle really large batches.
+- Added more pre-computed whitening options in imageretrievalnet.
 - Added triplet loss
 - Added GeM pooling with multiple parameters (one p per channel/dimensionality)
 - Added script to enable download on Windows 10 as explained in Issue [#39](https://github.com/filipradenovic/cnnimageretrieval-pytorch/issues/39), courtesy of [SongZRui](https://github.com/SongZRui)